rajeshwarpatlolla/TimePickerForIonicFramework/README2.md

 ### 8) v0.5.0
 #### Features
-a) You can configure the ionic-datepicker from the config method.
+a) You can configure the ionic-timepicker from the config method.

 ##License:
 [MIT](https://github.com/rajeshwarpatlolla/ionic-timepicker/blob/master/LICENSE.MD "MIT")